 This view is supported by evidence presented in Winchel and Stanley (1991) that although the opiate and dopaminergic systems don't seem to be implicated in self-harm, the serotonin system does.
 Drugs that are serotonin precursors or that block the reuptake of serotonin (thus making more available to the brain) seem to have some effect on self-harming behavior.
 Winchel and Staley hypothesize a relationship between this fact and the clinical similarities between obsessive- compulsive disorder (known to be helped by serotonin-enhancing drugs) and self-injuring behavior.
-They also note that some mood-stabilizing drugs (such as Tegretol, Depakote) can stabilize this sort of behavior.
+They also note that some mood-stabilizing drugs can stabilize this sort of behavior.

 Coccaro and colleagues have done much to advance the hypothesis that a deficit in the serotonin system is implicated in self-injurious behavior.
 They found (1997c) that irritability is the core behavioral correlate of serotonin function, and the exact type of aggressive behavior shown in response to irritation seems to be dependent on levels of serotonin -- if they are normal, irritability may be expressed by screaming, throwing things, etc. If serotonin levels are low, aggression increases and responses to irritation escalate into self-injury, suicide, and/or attacks on others.